Use the form below to join our Kids & Families email list

 Free family guides for the permanent collection and special exhibitions help parents and children explore the galleries together.
 New guides are produced several times a year that feature guided looking questions, gallery games, sketching activities and family friendly information on artists and exhibition themes.

-For the 24th year, the Museum honors the Mexican tradition of remembering the dead with a variety of family festivities in the galleries and back plaza including music and dance performances, art-making activities, bilingual storytelling, a special display of altars created by school and community groups, and traditional refreshments.
+For the 25th year, the Museum honors the Mexican tradition of remembering the dead with a variety of family festivities in the galleries, front steps and back plaza including music by Conjunto Jardin, dance performances by Folkloric Dance Group Quetzalcóatl, art-making activities, bilingual storytelling, a special display of altars created by school and community groups, and traditional refreshments.

 Download Press Release